NSDeveloper/iOS-ReplayKit-Introduction/README.md

-### Tuts+ Tutorial: An Introduction to ReplayKit
+### Envato Tuts+ Tutorial: iOS 9: An Introduction to ReplayKit

 #### Instructor: Davis Allie

-In this tutorial, you will learn how to utilise iOS 9's new ReplayKit framework.
-This framework allows you to record your app's screen and create HD video files shareable directly from your app.
+In this tutorial, you learn how to get started with the ReplayKit framework.
+The framework was introduced in iOS 9 and it allows users to record their app's screen and create high-definition videos they can share directly from your app.

-Complete files for the Tuts+ tutorial: [An Introduction to ReplayKit](http://code.tutsplus.com/tutorials/an-introduction-to-replaykit--cms-25458)
+Source files for the Envato Tuts+ tutorial: [iOS 9: An Introduction to ReplayKit](http://code.tutsplus.com/tutorials/an-introduction-to-replaykit--cms-25458)

-**Read this tutorial on [Tuts+](https://code.tutsplus.com)**.
+**Read this tutorial on [Envato Tuts+](https://code.tutsplus.com)**.